AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/get-to-know-the-acrobat-dc-interface.md

 ---
 # Workspace basics

-Learn how the Acrobat DC interface makes it easy to access files and tools across desktop, web, and mobile devices with a consistent workspace experience.
+Learn how the Acrobat interface makes it easy to access files and tools across desktop, web, and mobile devices with a consistent workspace experience.

 >[!VIDEO](https://video.tv.adobe.com/v/337971?hidetitle=true)